gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-12-adding-the-move-to-trash-function-to-system-7.md

 Well!
 It turns out KeyQuencer could have solved our problem from day one!
 Lesson learned: RTFM.

 So, how do we go about setting up KeyQuencer to enable this feature?
 Well, before we get to that let's talk about how KeyQuencer does its thing.
+It consists of three main parts:

 1. *KeyQuencer Engine*
-2. *KeyQuencer Extensions* (one or more)
+2. one or more *KeyQuencer Extensions*
-3. *KeyQuencer Macro*
+3. one or more *KeyQuencer Macros*

-The beating heart of KeyQuencer is the *KeyQuencer Engine* extension in the usual System Extensions folder, along with a folder in System called *KeyQuencer Extensions* that contains KeyQuencer's own type of extensions.
+The beating heart of KeyQuencer is the *KeyQuencer Engine* system extension that lives in the usual System/Extensions folder, along with a folder in System called *KeyQuencer Extensions* that contains KeyQuencer's own type of extensions.
+Still with me?

 Inside the *KeyQuencer Extensions* folder you put any KeyQuencer Extension files that you want to use, by copying them from the KeyQuencer installation folder.
 This was a method to keep memory usage low by only loading the functions you're using rather than the whole suite.
 So if you're using a function from the File category, you copy the File KeyQuencer Extension.

+Once all that is set up you can add an run KeyQuencer Macros, and it comes with lots of samples.

 **Installation: step by step**